igorschultz/java-goof/README.md

 ## Java Goof

-This is a collection of Java demo apps that are vulnerable in different ways.
+This is a collection of Java Todolist demo apps that are vulnerable in different ways.

 * [Todolist Goof](todolist-goof/README.md)